teniosgmbh/tenios-api-examples/https-posts-php/README.md

-# HTTP(s) POSTs at beginning/end of call and on each block in PHP
+# HTTPS POSTs at beginning/end of call and on each block in PHP

 Requirements:
 --
-* PHP version > 5.4
+-PHP version > 5.4
+- If you are using apache, make sure that mod-php is installed.
+On Debian derivatives you can install it by ``apt install libapache2-mod-php``.
-* Domain name
+- Domain name
-* HTTPS certificate for domain name
+- HTTPS certificate for domain name

 External Call Control will work only with proper configured HTTPS endpoint, so in order to use this feature additional setup is required.